A Method to the Madness: Drying Air Dry Clay Effectively

 Your air dry clay sculpture is most likely going to crack.
 Accept it.
 Cracking is normal in air dry clays: it's caused by shrinkage because of the loss of the water inside the clay body.

-Cracking is often caused by sculpting over an armature or using a lot of water, either to mix the clay or to help it adhere onto a previous layer.
+Cracking in air dry clay is typically caused by sculpting over an armature or using a lot of water, either to mix the clay or to help it adhere onto a previous layer.